 To get into a state of nutritional ketosis you’ll need to severely restrict your carbohydrate intake so your glycogen stores are depleted and your body turns to fat for fuel.
 This typically means you’ll want to reduce your carb intake to around 30g net carbs per day.

-In fact any period of fasting will send you into ketosis in some form, including a good night’s sleep.
+In fact any period of fasting will send you into in some form, including a good night’s sleep.
 The longer the fast, the deeper the ketosis you will experience.
-This can happen after 2 – 4 days of restricting carbohydrates to the levels recommended in this guide, but while your body may start switching to fat as it’s fuel source at this point and begin metabolizing fat into ketone bodies, it’s just the beginning.
+This can happen after 2 – 4 days of restricting carbohydrates to the levels recommended on this website.
+While your body may start switching to fat as it’s fuel source at this point and begin metabolizing fat into ketone bodies, it’s just the beginning.